Unionist Party (Punjab): Decline

 After the death of Khan in 1942, the party gradually collapsed.
-Jinnah and his pro-separatist Muslim League demanded of the new leader, Khizar Hayat Khan Tiwana, that the word "Muslim" be incorporated into the party name.
-Tiwana refused to alienate his Hindu and Sikh supporters, and hence opposed the partition of India.
+Jinnah and his pro-separatist Muslim League demanded of the new leader, Khizar Hayat Khan Tiwana, that the party be re-named "The Muslim League Coalition Party".
+Reliant on Hindu and Sikh support, Tiwana refused, despite affirming his support for the Pakistan idea and hence opposed the partition of India.
 As a result, the pro-separatist Muslim League sought to intimidate Tiwana.

 The Muslim League's Direct Action Day campaign brought the downfall of Sir Khizar's ministry, which depended on Congress and Akali support; inter-community relations were effectively destroyed as communal violence against Hindus and Muslims across India claimed the lives of tens of thousands of people.
 With the partition of India in August 1947 into the two independent dominions of India and Pakistan, Punjab was also partitioned with the Muslim-majority West Punjab becoming part of Pakistan and the Hindu-Sikh majority East Punjab forming part of independent India.
 The Unionist Party's diverse pan-provincial organisation was destroyed, with some Muslim Unionists integrating themselves into the Muslim League; the party ceased to exist in independent India and Pakistan.